rainyLeo/frontend-notes/notes/浏览器- Web性能-udecity-google.md

 ## Optimizing JS

-async: Set this Boolean attribute to indicate that the browser should, if possible, execute the script asynchronously.
+async: Set this Boolean attribute to indicate that the browser should, if possible, execute the script asynchronously(异步执行, 下载也会延迟?).
 It has no effect on inline scripts (i.e., scripts that don't have the src attribute).

  *async attribute*
  `<script scr="externaljs" async></script>`